LordJebus7/LordJebus7.github.io/README.md

 # TestingWebsite
+Hello and welcome to my repo!
-This is a sandbox that i'm using to practice html and css.  : )
+This repo is going to be used so that i can learn and practice using github and also start to learn web development (starting with html and then branching out...).

+:)